Graduate Orientation

 MIT Graduate International Student Orientation Program

-Compliance with U.S. immigration regulations mandates that ALL New/Incoming Graduate International Students, in a degree program at MIT, must complete an immigration orientation course/session and submit necessary documentation/information upon commencing their MIT program.
-Therefore, it is important for all new/incoming MIT international students to complete specific steps, ensuring the activation of their U.S. immigration status within the U.S. and at MIT by the International Students Office (ISO).
+Compliance with U.S. immigration regulations mandates that ALL New/Incoming Graduate International Students in a degree program at MIT must complete an immigration orientation course/session and submit necessary documentation/information upon commencing their MIT program.
+Therefore, all new/incoming MIT international students need to complete specific steps to ensure the activation of their U.S. immigration status within the U.S. and at MIT by the International Students Office (ISO).

 ATTENTION: This is NOT an automatic process; students must be proactive.
-Students will not be able to complete their enrollment/registration for the term until they have completed the below requirements.
+Students cannot complete their enrollment/registration for the term until they have completed the requirements below.

 WHO IS CONSIDERED A “NEW/INCOMING GRADUATE INTERNATIONAL STUDENT”?